paulo-pertierra/google-professional-devops-cert-notes/2.4 Securing the CI-CD deployment pipeline./Supply Chain Security.md

 ### Customer-managed encryption keys

 By default, CMEK working in CB.
+CB CMEK compliance because encrypt build-time persistent disk, and ephemeral key is generated for each build.
+Key is generated uniquely for **each** build

+After build finishes, key is sent to the shadow realm.

+### Security Insights panel

+Gives high-level overview of secmetrics, can be used to identify and mitigate risks in build process.

+Info:
+1. SLSA Level,